 Should FT3 be tested when TSH and FT4 are normal?

 FT3 can be useful when symptoms persist despite apparently normal TSH and FT4, especially if conversion-related factors are present.
+It is not routinely recommended in all guidelines — testing is a clinician decision.

 What is a normal FT3 level?